AkiGitub/hello/README.md

 Data inserted
 Press Enter to continue...
 ```
-update / delete is the same as patient part
+Updating or deleting data works the same way as in the patient section

 ==================================================================
 ## Section Result Part
-In this section, user can check the result lab data, and detect he / she in risk is or not
+In this section, the user can check the lab results and determine whether he or she at risk.

 ```
 ==========================  Lab Result (your are Heart/Liver Risk or not) ===================